310mc/https-310mc.github.io-tl/source/_posts/aquarium/dream_together.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-you went too far with that “support,” mama.
+you went too far with that [support], mama.

-it is the god’s duty to heal and protect everybody. he cannot cause trouble to them like this.
+it is the god’s [duty] to [heal] and [protect] everyone. he [cannot] cause [trouble] to them like this.

-it is too late to say “i think i’ll quit after all” now, anyway… so i will push through with it.
+it is too late to say “i think i’ll quit after all” now, anyway… so i will push through with [it].

-i have to make sure i never say anything selfish ever again.
+i have to make sure i never say anything [selfish] ever again.

-i really never wanted to bother anyone… yet it ended up being a bigger problem than i thought it would… i will do better next time.
+i really never wanted to [bother] anyone… yet it ended up being a [bigger] problem than i thought it would… i will do [better] next time.
 {% endbubble %}

 {% bubble Madara %}